Gardener Maida Vale: Recycling and Sustainability

 Our short- and medium-term recycling percentage target is to divert 75% of garden and associated household recyclables from landfill within the next three years.
 This target covers green waste, woody material, cardboard and clean plastics, and is tracked monthly.
 We benchmark progress against the boroughs' approach to waste separation — many local councils encourage separated streams for food, glass, paper and mixed recycling — and align our practices with those schemes to ensure materials are accepted at local facilities.

-Close-up of separated green waste and recycling bagsAs a Maida Vale gardener service we operate with an eye on practical details: tools for sorting soil, compostable sacks for green cuttings, and labelled bins for wood, leaves, mixed recycling and residuals.
+A man from Gardener Maida Vale holding a green plastic garden basket filled with various potted plants and flowers, including yellow, purple, and red blooms, in a landscaped outdoor garden area.
+The background features a neatly maintained lawn with dense grass, a hedge or shrub border, and a paved pathway.
+The scene is captured in natural daylight, suggesting mild weather conditions.
+The garden layout includes a combination of grassy areas, flower beds, and paved surfaces, typical of urban or suburban gardens in Maida Vale.
+The depiction aligns with gardening and outdoor maintenance services, emphasizing sustainable and environmentally conscious practices as highlighted on the company's Recycling and Sustainability page.As a Maida Vale gardener service we operate with an eye on practical details: tools for sorting soil, compostable sacks for green cuttings, and labelled bins for wood, leaves, mixed recycling and residuals.
 The streets and gardens of Maida Vale benefit when contractors follow the boroughs' waste separation guidance, and we make that guidance part of every job specification to reduce contamination and improve recovery rates.

 Local transfer stations and responsible handover